irisc-research-syndicate/irisc-research-syndicate.github.io/_drafts/writing-a-ghidra-processor-module.md

 - Compiler specific information like common stack pointers, frame pointers, and other parts of the calling convention, and alignment hints for structure layout.

-SLEIGH consists has three diffrent constructs 'defines', 'attachments`, 'tables'.
+SLEIGH consists has three different constructs 'defines', 'attachments`, 'tables'.
 - 'Defines': Defines certain things about the ISA such as: Endianness, Alignment, Registers, Tokens, and Token Fields, and how these relate to each other.
 - 'Attachments': Are used for attaching values(addspress space locations or numbers) to token fields.
 - 'Tables': Describes the decoding of diffrent instructions, their presentation in disassembly, and their semantics.